Help us improve

 - label: "Skip review"

-description: "Move straight to detailed design"
+description: "Move straight to the detailed spec"

 Sections to cover (skip what's irrelevant):

-<ui_design> belowOptional micro-reviews for complex sections:
+<ui_requirements> belowOptional micro-reviews for complex sections:

 Present findings as questions, incorporate before moving on.

-Location: docs/plans/YYYY-MM-DD-<topic>-design.md
+Location: docs/arc/specs/YYYY-MM-DD-<topic>-spec.md

-# [Feature Name] Design
+# [Feature Name] Feature Spec

 ## Reference Materials